matmech/matmech/README.md

 - 👯 I’m looking to collaborate on Projects to free Humanity without War.
 - 🤔 I’m looking for help with Coding
 - 💬 Ask me about everything you want to know from me.
-- 📫 How to reach me: matzebecher AT googlemail.com
+- 📫 How to reach me: matmechanic AT googlemail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: you can learn what you dont know